BIDS/repro-case-studies/case-studies/zzhang.md

 # Key tools

 GitHub for code management, and Amazon S3 service for data hosting.
-We built Kira with Apache Spark which is a highly active open source project, so that we do not have the concern of the computing framework is out of maintenance if they run out of funding in academia.
+We built Kira with Apache Spark which is a highly active open source project, so that we do not have the concern of the computing framework is out of maintenance if our academic funding ends.

 # Questions